 BCH strongly encourages every able person to get the vaccine.

 If you have had an anaphylactic reaction to other medicines, there is a very rare chance the vaccine will cause the same reaction and you need to be monitored for 30 minutes after the vaccination.
 Otherwise, you will be monitored for 15 minutes.
-A second vaccine will be due in 28 days and an appointment will be scheduled upon receiving your first vaccine.

 Below are links to some local counties websites to get more information: